-For our students, the firsthand insights and understanding that comes from those who came before are invaluable.
-Not all students come to university with a sense of belonging but through the generosity of our alumni and friends, many leave feeling they both belong and that support is on hand when they might need it.
+You can support Goldsmiths in a number of ways that will make a difference to the lives of our students.
+Insights and understanding that comes from those who came before are invaluable.
+Not all students come to university with a sense of belonging but through the generosity of our alumni and friends, many leave feeling that they belong and that they have received the support they needed to succeed.

 Gallery Donor: Fiona Rae